ethereum/populus/CONTRIBUTING.md

 order to check that your modifications don't break anything.

-Once you've made a pull request take a look at the travis build status in the GitHub interface and make sure the tests are runnning as you'd expect.
+Once you've made a pull request take a look at the travis build status in the GitHub interface and make sure the tests are running as you'd expect.